 - A signed letter from a doctor or GP (GP/Doctor photo ID required) relating to the above 4 points

-One carer ticket is permitted per suitable application and is open to people of all ages
+One carer ticket is permitted per suitable application and is open to people of all ages.

 Please print off and bring your tickets to site for show access.
 Your contact information may remain on the database however your supporting documentation is kept secure during processing and deleted after processing.
-Please note that receipt of any other disability or age-related benefits, pass or permit which is not specified in the eligibility criteria cannot be accepted when applying for carer pass, similarly temporary impairments such as broken bones and healing wounds do not qualify for a free carer pass.
+Please note that receipt of any other disability or age-related benefits, pass or permit which is not specified in the eligibility criteria cannot be accepted when applying for carer pass.
+Similarly temporary impairments such as broken bones and healing wounds do not qualify for a free carer pass.
 Kidtropolis will only contact applicants who have been successful for a free carer’s pass and Kidtropolis Ltd’s decision is final.

-ExCeL – The Venue
+ExCeL London – The Venue

 - ExCeL London has worked with Changing Places to create an accessible changing facility which is located close to the east entrance near the Prince Regent DLR station.
 The room is locked but the key can be picked up nearby at the Level 1 east information desk.

 - There are 40 toilets for disabled visitors located throughout the building.
 You’ll find them near the Business Centre, the break-out rooms, the conference suites on Level 3 and the restaurants and cafes on Level 0 and Level 2.